Simulationen im Teamwork

 BiStro

-Building-integrated thermal storage for load management of power grids with a high share of renewable energy sources
+Building-integrated thermal storage for load management of electricity grids with a high proportion of renewable energy sources

 Project duration: September 2013 - June 2017

-As the energy transition progresses, electricity grids are increasingly penetrated by fluctuating renewable energy sources.
-This creates an urgent need for the provision of cost-effective electricity storage or corresponding load management options.
+As the energy transition progresses, the electricity grids are increasingly penetrated by fluctuating renewable energy sources.
+This creates an urgent need to provide cost-effective electricity storage systems or corresponding load management options.

-Within the framework of this project, the Solar Institute Jülich at FH Aachen University of Applied Sciences, together with its research partners Viessmann, DuPont de Nemours, RWTH Aachen University and Infrawest, is investigating the option of energy storage using buildings heated with heat pumps and equipped with thermal storage capability as an interface between the electricity and heating markets.
-In this context, the energy storage capability is to be significantly increased with integrated latent heat storage materials.
-Successful implementation requires the inclusion of the following aspects: Low-temperature heat source adaptation, predictive control and building-side load management, thermal comfort, required and allowed temperature levels.
-It is determined how electricity purchase prices must be adjusted to the oversupply or undersupply so that refinancing of the additional investments is achieved.
+As part of this project, the Solar Institute Jülich at FH Aachen, together with its research partners Viessmann, DuPont de Nemours, RWTH Aachen University and Infrawest, is investigating the option of energy storage using buildings heated by heat pumps and equipped with thermal storage capacity as an interface between the electricity and heating markets.
+The aim is to significantly increase the energy storage capacity with integrated latent heat storage materials.
+Successful implementation requires the following aspects to be taken into account: Adaptation of the low-temperature heat source, predictive control and building-side load management, thermal comfort, required and permissible temperature levels.
+It is determined how electricity purchase prices must be adjusted to the oversupply or undersupply so that the additional investment can be refinanced.

-If the project is successfully completed, a system will be available to the market with which, on the one hand, a high negative control capacity (approx. 5 GW for 1 million enclosures) can be activated in a decentralised manner and, on the other hand, a passive storage capacity of several 100 GWh can be provided to balance out fluctuations in renewable energy sources.
+If the project is successfully completed, a system will be available to the market that can be used to activate a high level of negative control power (approx. 5 GW for 1 million enclosures) in a decentralised manner and provide passive storage capacity of several 100 GWh to compensate for fluctuations in renewable energy sources.

 Project funding: Federal Ministry of Education and Research